Friday, March 22, 2024

 Introduction

-Last modified Feb.
-4, 2024
+Last modified March 22, 2024

 Franco Pratesi has an impressive list of publications on the history of the tarot and playing cards generally that goes back to 1986, both in print publications and on various websites, including his own at http://www.naibi.net/.
-However many of the most important, especially in the last ten years or so, are in Italian only.
+However, many of the most important, especially in the last ten years or so, are in Italian only.
 In an effort to make his research more widely available, I have been translating selected essays and notes into English, essentially using Google Translate and then correcting it by my understanding of Italian grammar and reference to online dictionaries for the word that fits the context best.
 Even then, I have sometimes gone to Franco himself for advice on certain passages, especially in translating old documents, the proportion of which increased dramatically in 2023 and after.
 I have tried to make the English conform as closely as possible to the original Italian, sometimes resulting in awkward transitions in English but which in the development of ideas follow the Italian.

 In each translation, there are occasionally comments in brackets for the sake of clarification.
 These are by me unless indicated otherwise (as Franco himself sometimes uses brackets for comments).
 The numbers by themselves on the left margins are page numbers in Franco's pdf, for those who would like to consult the Italian original or quote it.
 For safety sake, any quotations by others of my translations should probably include the original Italian, since I do not guarantee the accuracy of my admittedly amateur work.